tigera-solutions/cc-eks-egress-gw/README.md

           args: ["-c", "while true; do ping localhost; sleep 60; done"] EOF
       ```

+    - **I.** First create test traffic to the test host from a pod in the `app-test` namespace without using the egress gateway.

       From the second terminal, execute the shell in the pod `netshoot-app-test`.

       ```bash